Alex Ramos: Life after boxing

 Ramos began working in the sport of boxing doing other things inside the sport.
 In 1998, he established the Retired Boxers Foundation whose mission is to assist retired professional boxers in the transition from their glorious days in the ring to a dignified retirement.
 Among other celebrities who became involved in the organizations are Bo Derek, Mickey Rooney, Lolita Davidovich, Col. Bob Sheridan, Ron Shelton, James Carville and many others.

 In February 1999, Alberto Lugo, whom Ramos had known as a neighbor in his youth, was arrested and charged with the assault of three women.
 When arrested, he told the police he was Alex Ramos.
 The alleged impostor was found guilty of rape, sodomy and kidnapping.
 Ramos' private life was severely affected by the Lugo case: since Lugo had told detectives that he was Alex Ramos, many people actually believed Ramos to be a rapist.
 After Lugo was sentenced and publicly identified as Alberto Lugo, however, Ramos' name was cleared from any rape suspicions.

 Ramos relocated to Simi Valley, California, where he lived for a long period before returning to New York to begin the Retired Boxers Foundation.
 While in Simi Valley, he struggled with drugs and alcohol, but he was able to successfully recover from both addictions.

-On August 30, 2008, Ramos was found in a coma by RBF's executive director Jacquie Richardson, who had him immediately rushed to the hospital.
-Ramos was put on a medically induced coma, and initial prognosis was grim.

 Ramos had a professional boxing record of 39 wins, 10 losses and 2 draws, with 24 wins by knockout.

-Personal life

-Ramos had two sisters named Betty Ramos and Miriam Ramos.
-His mother passed her name is Socorro Texidor Ramos and father name is Bernardo Ramos.
-His nieces and nephews from his younger sister Betty Ramos are Beatriz Michelle Velazquez born September 18, 1983, Ramel Ray Anderson March 7, 2000, an all around athlete, Jamel Derrick Black Velazquez born June 19, 2006, and Angel Rayel Velazquez born December 22, 2008.
-Beatriz is the first college graduate from the family.
-Betty Ramos died in 2005.
-His older sister Miriam has two sons George and Christopher Martinez, and a daughter Diamond Martinez.
-George has a son now named Matthew Martinez.
-Christopher recently married and is a tattoo artist.